adam-ridhwan/iphone-passcode/README.md

 # iphone-passcode

-passcode to enter is 1111
+Passcode to enter is 1111